Thought Leadership > Advocacy

 December 8, 20256 min read

-"Are we accidentally limiting our loved ones by trying to 'protect' them?
+"Are we accidentally limiting our loved ones by trying to "protect" them?
 It's time to rethink how we view aging."

 QUESTION FROM A READER

-In my work, I challenge this narrative every day.
+In my work, I challenge this narrative every single day.
 I believe that "old" is not a bad word, and frailty does not equal inability.
 When we assume a senior can't do something just because of their age, we risk creating a self-fulfilling prophecy.

 Vanessa's Response

-Ageism is the stereotyping and discrimination against individuals or groups on the basis of their age.
-For older adults, it often manifests as being treated as invisible, incompetent, or burdensome.
-This isn't just hurtful feelings; it has real health consequences.
-Studies show that seniors who internalize negative views of aging have higher stress levels, slower recovery from illness, and even shorter lifespans.
-When society tells you you're 'past it,' you start to believe it.
+Ageism is the stereotyping and discrimination against people based on their age.
+For older adults, it often looks like being treated as invisible, incompetent, or burdensome.
+And this isn't just about hurt feelings.
+It has real health consequences.

 Vanessa's Advice